matthewwachter/py-tcp-threaded-server/README.md

 Here's an example of a threaded socket server for Python 3.
 This server uses the built in python threading module by creating an instance of a class (ThreadedServer) that inherits from threading.Thread.
 This allows the server to be run in the background.

-This might seem a bit overwhelming for such a simple task but this method is very robust, efficient, and also allows you to continue running commands after your server has started.
+This might seem a bit overwhelming for such a simple task but this method is very robust, efficient, and also allows you to continue running python commands after your server has started.

+Here's a version of the server that echos the received message back to the client that sends it (tcpThreadedServer.py).

 ```python
 from datetime import datetime